jippi/docker-pixelfed/docs/installation/guide.md

 The settings file (`.env`) is quite large (+1.000 lines) and while most of it is documentation, and not configuration, it can still be quite daunting to read through early on in your Pixelfed journey.

-Instead, lets run the included `setup` script that will guide us through the required (and most commonly changed) settings.
+Instead, let's run the included `setup` script that will guide us through the required (and most commonly changed) settings.

 ```bash
 scripts/setup